bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 In the following, I'll describe the steps for a successful and painless migration.

-{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/bloated-interface.jpg' caption="Despite it served me well for years, I will not miss the bloated Wordpress admin interface." position_class="image-center" %}
+{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/bloated-interface.jpg' caption="Despite it served me well for years, I will not miss the bloated Wordpress admin interface." position_class="image-center" size_class="medium" %}

 ## 1. Find a theme on the web